xyproto/OpenGL_CMake_Skeleton/README.md

 Troubleshooting
 ===============

-If the application crashes, check that your OpenGL drivers are >= 3.0.
+If the application crashes and you are using Wayland, make sure to install glfw and glew with Wayland support.

 Building and running
 ====================